 A. All should use protective equipment like goggles, glasses, face shields, etc.

 B. The process which can cause infections should be carried out in proper care.

 C. Before disposing waste material should be decontaminated.

-Precautions which should be taken in this biosafety levels are:
+Precautions that should be taken at this biosafety levels are:

 A. Equipment like respirators should be used.